SAMSUNG

 • Stellar Forest

-In March 2023, we opened our subsidiary-type standard workplace for people with disabilities, Stellar Forest, to create sustainable jobs for people with developmental disabilities.
-Stellar Forest, established through 100% investment by Samsung Electronics, employed 301 individuals with developmental disabilities as of December 2024.
-In 2024, it expanded beyond its existing confectionery business into the popup book and popup card business, actively supporting the social participation of people with developmental disabilities through a variety of job opportunities.
+In March 2023, we opened Stellar Forest, a subsidiary-type standard workplace, to create sustainable jobs for individuals with developmental disabilities.
+Established through 100% investment by Samsung Electronics, it employed 391 individuals with developmental disabilities as of December 2025.
+The facility actively supports their self-reliance through its confectionery production and pop-up book and card manufacturing businesses.

 Stellar Forest is also collaborating with Samsung Stepping Stone of Hope 2.0, a support program for adolescents preparing for independence, to offer internship opportunities to those who have completed its baking and confectionery training courses.
 Stellar Forest will continue its efforts to create sustainable job opportunities for people with developmental disabilities by exploring new roles suited to their abilities, alongside its existing confectionery and popup book businesses.